linkcd/blog-hexo/source/_posts/How-to-secretless-access-Azure-and-AWS-resources-with-Azure-managed-identity-and-AWS-IAM.md

   {% asset_img "sa role arn.png" "" %}

 ### 3.6 Create Azure storage account and setup permission for managed identities
-1. Create an Azure storage account *crosscloudazurestorage* and upload some test files into a container named *mycontainer*.
+1. Create an Azure storage account and upload some test files into a container named *mycontainer*.
-2. In the storage account *crosscloudazurestorage* management panel, grant UAMI and SAMI “Storage Blob Data Contributor/Owner” Role
-(Note, the simple “Owner” role of storage account top level is NOT enough for read/write blobs in container), see [document](https://learn.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app?tabs=dotnet))
+2. In the storage account management panel, grant UAMI and SAMI “Storage Blob Data Contributor/Owner” Role (Note, the simple “Owner” role of storage account top level is NOT enough for read/write blobs in container), see [document](https://learn.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app?tabs=dotnet))

 ### 3.7 Update Azure function source code